astrcrai/prospero-docs/docs/source/index.rst

 ..
 WARNING::

    **PROSPERO** will be undergoing maintenance on the 24th - 25th October & then further maintenance from 29th October - 4th November.
-This should not affect performance however, these windows should be treated as an "at-risk" period.
+This should not affect performance, however, these should be treated as an "at-risk" period.

 Contents
 --------